PulusaniSK/PSK-Projects/js-todo-app/README.md

 # JavaScript Todo App

-## This is sNorma JS To Do Web project made with html, css, js, and localstorage.
+## This is Normal JS To Do Web project made with html, css, js, and localstorage.